 - If you move out of your Medicare Advantage plan’s service area or your plan leaves the business.

-For more information about the times insurers can’t charge more or reject you because of your health, see the Centers for Medicare & Medicaid Services’ Guide to Choosing a Medigap Policy.
+Keep in mind that insurers can’t charge more or reject you because of your health.
+To learn more, read the Centers for Medicare & Medicaid Services’ Guide to Choosing a Medigap Policy.

 2. Know your state’s rules

 Three states — Connecticut, Massachusetts and New York — allow you to buy a Medigap policy anytime regardless of your health.
 The private companies that issue the policies also must charge everyone the same rate regardless of age, called community rating.